jackcogdill/bluetooth-packet-parser/README.md

 ## About

-This bluetooth packet parser is written in [Octave](https://www.gnu.org/software/octave/)<sup>1</sup> for security research at the [Hume Center](http://hume.vt.edu/) at Virginia Tech.
+This code finds and parses Bluetooth Low Energy packets from raw channel traffic, written in [Octave](https://www.gnu.org/software/octave/)<sup>1</sup> for security research at the [Hume Center](http://hume.vt.edu/) at Virginia Tech.
-This code finds and parses bluetooth packets from raw channel traffic.

 <sup>1</sup>An open source clone of Matlab

 ## Usage

-Use `src/test_parse.m` to test parsing a bluetooth packet
+Use `src/test_parse.m` to test parsing a packet

 Use `src/demodulate.m` to demodulate binary data file into a vector of 1s and 0s
 Use `src/convert_data.m` to convert the 1s and 0s into a string